visitishan/Dynamic_DNS/README.md

 The client script is built for Tenda routers.
 You'll have to change the URLs if your router is from a different manufacturer.
 For Tenda stock firmwares, the default username is admin and password is encoded in base64 encoding.
 You'll need to change the login credentials with your's accordingly.
 The ddns_client.py script should be scheduled to always run on the server.

+#### Solution 2 -
+If you don't have a web hosting to host the ddns_server.php file, or if you don't want to use the custom server script, you can still use the no-ip server.
+I've built the noip_client.py script that sends the current ip to your no-ip account.
+However there are still few limitations from the no-ip's end like it's not completely free and their hostname expires in every 1 month.
+You'll need to change your hostname and authentication token in the script which is base64(your_noip_username:password).